audioboxer217/audioboxer217.github.io/resume.md

 Experience
 ----------

+06/2015-Present
+:   **Sr. Cloud Consultant**
-**Sr. Cloud Consultant - Avnet (Phoenix, AZ - Remote)**
+:   *Avnet (Phoenix, AZ - Remote)*

-June 2015-Present

     Assist clients in implementing Cloud and Datacenter automation solutions.
     Including standing up new environments, transforming existing environments and crafting automation solutions to handle various items and problems.

-**Automation Developer - Hewlett-Packard (Tulsa, OK)**

-January 2012-June 2015
+01/2012-06/2015
+:   **Automation Developer**
+:   *Hewlett-Packard (Tulsa, OK)*

     Engineer and Develop processes & procedures, HP Operations Orchestration Workflows, HP Server Automation scripts, websites (typically LAMP-based), and any other automation or process streamlining initiative.
 Also assist in maintaining and supporting those items and initiatives.

-**Technical Lead - Hewlett-Packard (Tulsa, OK)**

-October 2008-January 2012
+10/2008-01/2012
+:   **Technical Lead**
+:   *Hewlett-Packard (Tulsa, OK)*

     Responsible for working with customers to ensure that monitoring and documentation are correct and up to standards.
 Main point-of-contact for all midrange technical issue relating to servers within my assigned applications.

+07/2006-01/2009
+:   **Jr. System Administrator**
-**Jr. System Administrator - Hewlett-Packard / EDS (Tulsa, OK)**
+:   *Hewlett-Packard / EDS (Tulsa, OK)*

-July 2006-January 2009

     Responsible for the troubleshooting and escalation of application, OS, and hardware issues on mid-range level servers.
 Worked with documentation to determine severity level, troubleshoot and repair impacts and outages on servers with 24/7 availability, and escalate issues to the proper groups or personnel when necessary.

+10/2005-07/2006
+:   **PC Support Specialist**
-**PC Support Specialist - Oral Roberts University (Tulsa, OK)**
+:   *Oral Roberts University (Tulsa, OK)*

-September 2005-July 2006

     PC and Mac support technician responsible for the setup, troubleshooting, repair, maintenance, inventory, and assignment/reassignment of computer hardware, networking, peripheral devices, and software.

+08/2002-08/2005
-**PC Support Technician (Work-study) - Oklahoma State University - Institute of Technology (Okmulgee, OK)**
+:   **PC Support Technician (Work-study)**
+:   *Oklahoma State University - Institute of Technology (Okmulgee, OK)*

-August 2002-August 2005

     Work-study support technician responsible for the troubleshooting, repair, maintenance, inventory, and assignment/reassignment of computer hardware, networking, peripheral devices, and software.
 Also installed and repaired cabling (primarily Cat5).

 Technical Experience
 --------------------

-Release Automation Framework
+Projects
+:   **Release Automation Framework**
+:   *February 2014-June 2015*

-:   Release Automation Framework (RAF) started as a way to automate server OS patching in the Sabre environment using HP Operations Orchestration (HPOO) and HP Server Automation (HPSA) and grew to become a generic framework for any major release including its original intent (OS patches), database patches, server reboots, software installation and upgrades, or anything else where a server needs to be fully removed from service before performing an action.
+    Release Automation Framework (RAF) started as a way to automate server OS patching in the Sabre environment using HP Operations Orchestration (HPOO) and HP Server Automation (HPSA) and grew to become a generic framework for any major release including its original intent (OS patches), database patches, server reboots, software installation and upgrades, or anything else where a server needs to be fully removed from service before performing an action.

-vSphere Automation
+:   **vSphere Automation**
+:   *February 2015-March 2015*

-:   Integrated vShpere into our home-grown Server Provisioning tool to allow for automated creation of virtual machines as well as some VM management including checking the status of VMs and powering them up to begin the build process.
+    Integrated vShpere into our home-grown Server Provisioning tool to allow for automated creation of virtual machines as well as some VM management including checking the status of VMs and powering them up to begin the build process.

-IP Provisioning Automation
+:   **IP Provisioning Automation**
+:   *April 2015*

-:   Integrated vShpere into our home-grown Server Provisioning tool to allow for automated creation of virtual machines as well as some VM management including checking the status of VMs and powering them up to begin the build process.
+    Integrated vShpere into our home-grown Server Provisioning tool to allow for automated creation of virtual machines as well as some VM management including checking the status of VMs and powering them up to begin the build process.

 Tools and Languages
-:   **HP Operations Orchestration:** I Have spent 8 years authoring automation solutions using HPOO from version 7.51 to 10.51 (current).
+:   **HP Operations Orchestration:** Spent 8 years authoring automation solutions using HPOO from version 7.51 to 10.51 (current).
 I've also done training on best practices for authoring, maintaining, and running HPOO Flows.

-:   **PHP:** I have written several back-end projects in PHP (namely, all three "Projects" listed above).
+:   **PHP:** Written several back-end projects in PHP (namely, all three "Projects" listed above).

-:   Additional Working Knowledge of **Docker**, **Openstack**, **VMWare Suite**, **HP Server Automation**, **HP Cloud Service Automation**, **HTML/CSS/Javascript**
+:   I have also worked with **Docker**, **Openstack**, **VMWare Suite**, **HP Server Automation**, **HP Cloud Service Automation**, **HTML/CSS/Javascript**